Go (Vertical Horizon album): Release and promotion

 Go was released on September 23, 2003.
 The band was featured on television on multiple instances during the album's initial week of release, including appearances on CBS Weekend, CNN, Fox News and WGN.
 The band also performed at the Experience Music Project, which was later aired in October on VH1.
 The band also promoted the release through a North American tour through mid-November, a South-Eastern tour after that, and then many radio-sponsored performances in December.

 Despite the band's efforts, the album had a weak commercial impact, debuting at number 61 on the Billboard 200.
 The first single, "I'm Still Here", only peaked at number 17 on the Adult Top 40 as well.
 The band cited lack of support from their record label, with Scannell stating:

 "Clive Davis had just taken over RCA Records and we knew he was not a fan of our band and certainly didn’t like me or our music much...We knew this album was going to virtually end up stillborn.
 I remember walking around to seven different record stores that day and finding only one copy of the new album."

 On June 28, 2005, Hybrid Recordings, the label owned by Sony BMG, which bought out RCA in 2004 re-released Go as Go 2.0.
 The album featured a slightly altered track listing that included a previously unreleased track, "Better When You're Not There", and new cover art.
 After the re-release, "Forever" was released as a single; it reached no. 18 in the Billboard Adult Top 40 charts.
-"When You Cry" also charted at No. 35 despite not receiving a single release.
+The third and final single, "When You Cry", charted at No. 35.
 "Forever" also made the top 20 of the Billboard Hot AC chart, peaking at #17.

 The album was also released in South Africa through Musketeer Records, where it charted in the top 10 album downloads from iTunes.